 40. Lights at Lafarge

-In Coquitlam things get festive too thanks to the Lights at Lafarge event.
+In Coquitlam, things get festive too thanks to the Lights at Lafarge event.
 The event opens on November 24th with live music and the light display that encircles the 1.2km Lafarge Lake loop.
-Expect food trucks, roving performers, music and more.
-If you’re wondering what to do in Vancouver, Canada this is one of the most magical Christmassy things.

 41. Kitsmas on West 4th

 Vancouver’s Kitsilano neighbourhood likes to get in on the festive action too.
 The Kitsmas event runs throughout the holiday season to December 24 and makes your shopping experience in this Vancouver neighbourhood all the more enjoyable.
-There’s even free valet parking on some dates making this one of the most cool things to do in Vancouver in the winter.

 42. Eastside Flea Holiday markets

-The Eastside Flea Holiday markets are a very fun place to get a start on your holiday shopping.
-The market takes place at 550 Malkin Avenue on November 16-17, December 1-2, 8-9, and 15-16 and are open from 11am – 5pm each weekend.
 Not only are there plenty of local vendors but there are food trucks, festive drinks and a whole lotta fun awaiting you.

-43. Weirdos Holiday market
+43. Weirdos Holiday Market

 The Weirdos Holiday Market brings Vancouver’s most outlandish local artists and vendors together to showcase an eclectic array of all things unusual and unique.